xpl/useless/base/tier0/README.md

 Converts regular things like map/zip to hyper versions, that traverse deep structures.

-Fist argument is the thing that walks down the tree and transforms it.
+First argument of a resulting function is the thing that walks down the tree and transforms it.
 But its functor operand gets called only on the leaves of a tree (end values).
 Essentially, it abstracts you from structure, making it 'transparent' for any kind of previously defined one-dimensional datatype-abstract operators like `map2`/`filter2`/`zip2`/`reduce2`/`find2` etc.

 ```javascript
   _.mapMap = _.hyperOperator (_.unary,  _.map2)